Azaro1805/Vi-home-Assignment/README.md

   - Crawler-related utilities are organized into notebook cells, setting the stage for future consolidation into a dedicated controller for enhanced manageability.

 - **Cost Optimization:**
   - The number of job nodes has been reduced from the default 5 to 2, ensuring a cost-effective setup.
 In the future, adjustments may be made based on evolving requirements or resource needs.

+- ** Other: **
   - Rows with null values in the specified subset ("date" and "ticker") are removed, ensuring data integrity for subsequent analysis.
   - Results and intermediate data are stored in well-structured folders within the S3 Bucket, ensuring a clear and organized layout for easy navigation and future reference.